orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/Timecode-Conversions.md

 try Timecode(.frames(86400), at: ._23_976)
 ```

+The following static constructors are available:

+- term `.frames(Int)`: Whole frame count as `Int` (as seen in the example)
+- term `.frames(Int, subFrames: Int)`: Whole frame count and subframes as `Int`
+- term `.frames(Double)`: Frame count, combining subframes unit interval, as `Double`
+- term `.frames(Int, subFramesUnitInterval: Double)`: Whole frame count and subframes as a unit interval.

-Additional constructors and properties are available.
-See ``Timecode/FrameCount-swift.struct`` and ``Timecode/FrameCount-swift.struct/Value-swift.enum`` for more details.
+Useful `.frameCount` properties are also available.
+See ``Timecode/FrameCount-swift.struct`` for more details.

 ## String